biosustain/lifelike/client/src/app/graph-viewer/README.md

     have metrics (width, height, bbox) and draw() methods - placed objects.
 * [actions/](actions) - `Actions` abstract user-initiated *actions* so they can be rolled back or redone -- when you need to record something the user did, create an action and call `renderer.execute(action)`.
-Actions affecting multiple entities can be stored together in a group action - `Compound Action`.
-In order to enable method to be called from `GraphAction`, its prototype should be added to `GraphActionReceiver` class, which is implement by the `graph-view` class (and implemented there).
+Actions affecting multiple entities can be stored together in group action - `Compound Action`.
+In order to enable the method to be called from `GraphAction`, its prototype should be added to `GraphActionReceiver` class, which is implemented by the `graph-view` class (and implemented there).
 * [utils/](utils) - Utility methods used by the graph viewer.
     * [canvas/](utils/canvas) - Stores the class files for `PlacedObject`.